highfive-devs/highfive/doc/installation.md

 Note that here we picked the installation path (or more precisely prefix) to be `../hdf5-v1.14.0`.
 You might want to install HDF5 somewhere else.
-This installation prefix is the also the path you need to give CMake so it's able to find HDF5 later on.
+This installation prefix is also the path you need to give CMake so it's able to find HDF5 later on.

 ### Confirming HDF5 Has Been Installed